agb32/cosmadoc/docs/source/jupyter.md

 where `USER` is the username you use for SSH access.
 Then point your web browser to https://localhost:8443.
 Note, after successfully logging in, these commands won't show anything - if you wish to have a login prompt, remove the `-N` flag.

 ## Adding a venv to Jupyter

-The simplest way is to use the makeJupyterVenv.sh script:
+The simplest way is to use the makeJupyterVenv.sh script.
+Note, this should be done on a node running Jupyter (login7b, login8b), or from within a terminal on the Jupyter Hub:

 ```
 # Select the module you wish to use (probably 3.12.4).